-Information about the eleven nominees for director is included below.
+Information about the ten nominees for director is included below.
 The Governance and Nominating Committee has reviewed the individual director attributes and contributions of these nominees, and the Board of Directors recommends that stockholders vote FOR the election of each of these nominees.

-Name and Occupation Committee Roles Independent Experience Highlights George Bravante, Jr. Co-founder of Bravante-Curci Investors, LP, Owner of Bravante Produce, and CEO of Pacific Agricultural Realty, LP Audit CommitteeExecutive Committee • Travel industry experience, as the former Chairman of the Board of ExpressJet Holdings, Inc. Investment experience Financial and strategic business knowledge Audit Committee financial expert Hervé Couturier President, Kerney Partners Audit Committee Technology Committee Executive Committee / Significant experience in the areas of solutions strategy, product strategy, product development, and business management in software-based companies Domain experience in the travel industry International experience Gary Kusin Private investor, business advisor, and entrepreneur Compensation CommitteeGovernance and Nominating Committee 1 Substantial experience in executive management and corporate governance Extensive experience as an investor, director, and executive officer of major corporations Gail Mandel Managing Director, Focused Point Ventures, LLC Audit CommitteeTechnology Committee / Extensive hospitality industry experience Significant leadership experience, including in finance and technology implementation Sean Menke President and CEO, Sabre Corporation Technology CommitteeExecutive Committee Extensive travel technology sector experience Substantial leadership experience as a former executive officer of airline companies
+Name and Occupation Committee Roles Independent Experience Highlights George Bravante, Jr. Co-founder of Bravante-Curci Investors, LP, Owner of Bravante Produce, and CEO of Pacific Agricultural Realty, LP Audit Committee Executive Committee 7 Travel industry experience, as the former Chairman of the Board of ExpressJet Holdings, Inc. Investment experience Financial and strategic business knowledge Audit Committee financial expert Hervé Couturier President, Kerney Partners Audit Committee Technology Committee Executive Committee 7 Significant experience in the areas of solutions strategy, product strategy, product development, and business management in software-based companies Domain experience in the travel industry International experience Gail Mandel Managing Director, Focused Point Ventures, LLC Audit Committee Technology Committee 1 Extensive travel and hospitality industry experience Significant leadership experience, including in finance and technology implementation Sean Menke CEO, Sabre Corporation Technology CommitteeExecutive Committee Extensive travel technology sector experience Substantial leadership experience as a former executive officer of airline companies Phyllis Newhouse Founder and CEO, Xtreme Solutions, Inc. Audit Committee Technology Committee 7 Deep experience in cybersecurity and information technology fields as the CEO of a cybersecurity firm and as a former United States Army noncommissioned officer that focused on national security Significant focus on entrepreneurship, including through the founding of her firm and a nonprofit dedicated to connecting and supporting women on their entrepreneurial journeys